 The key drivers of social exclusion include “low education attainment levels among household members, unemployment, lack of land ownership, lack of access to health care, lack of access to loans or credit and lack of social assistance.”

-To address this prevalent issue, and to better retain and educate its students, the Georgian government has increased its spending on public education by 43 percent over recent years.
+To address this prevalent issue, and to better retain and educate its students, the Georgian government has increased its spending on public education by 43% over recent years.
 The effort is commendable, but the BTI argues that improvement needs to increase even more in order to keep up with prevailing economic issues and bolster the educational infrastructure of the country.

 With an increased amount of students graduating from secondary education, the government will soon need to provide stipends to graduates for further education in institutions of higher learning.